cosmos/cosmos-sdk/x/staking/spec/09_client.md

 ### Transactions

-The `tx` commands allow users to interact with the `staking` module.
+The `tx` commands allows users to interact with the `staking` module.

 ```bash
 simd tx staking --help